A. Harsha

-Early life

-Harsha was born in Bengaluru, Karnataka, to Poornima and Ashok.
-He studied at Sri Kumaran Children's Home and Holy Saint English School.
-He did his Automobile diploma in Oxford College, Bengaluru.
+A. Harsha (born 24 August 1980) is a choreographer turned film director, who works primarily in Kannada cinema in both capacities.
+His directorial works include Bhajarangi (2013), Vajrakaya (2015), Anjani Putra (2017), Bhajarangi 2 (2021), and Vedha (2022).
+He made his Telugu cinema debut with Bhimaa (2024) and his Hindi cinema debut with Baaghi 4 (2025).

 Career

 Harsha entered movie industry when he acted in movie Kashi from Village, as the brother of Kichha Sudeep and has since completed 300 dance sequences as choreographer.
 Harsha managed the entire event and choreographed the audio launch function of Nikhil Kumar's debut film, Jaguar.

 Choreographer

 Harsha debuted in KFI as a choreographer for the movie Ranga S.S.L.C in 2004.
 Harsha earned a lot of recognition when he choreographed the songs for Mungaaru Male.
 He has since choreographed for many popular movies, including Meravanige and Moggina Manasu, Rishi, Taj Mahal, Only Vishnuvardhana.

 Director

 Harsha made his directorial debut with Geleya in 2007, starring Prajwal Devraj and Tarun. involving the underworld.
 Harsha was appreciated for the freshness of the film, its making and was average at Box Office.

 Harsha took up direction again with Birugaali in 2009, this time including Chetan of Aa Dinagalu fame and casting his wife Sitara Vaidya.
 This movie opened to poor reviews despite melodious songs.